cme212/course/syllabus.md

 ### Format
 The class has two lectures each week, in addition to weekly assignments.
 The assignments alternate between short-answer Q/A and more involved programming projects.
-All lectures will be held virtually; please navigate through the Canvas course web page to access course lectures.
-Lectures will be held from 6:30 - 7:50 P.M. on Tuesdays and Thursdays.
+All lectures will be held between 7:15 P.M. - 8:45 P.M. on Tuesdays and Thursdays.
+As of this writing, the first two weeks of the course are planned to be taught remotely through [Canvas](https://canvas.stanford.edu/courses/146975) (with in person instruction tentatively resuming in week three).

 You can expect to work hard and be challenged by this course, but your effort can really pay off.
-Students anecdotally report that CME 212 often greatly impacts what they are able to accomplish during their summer internships.
+Students anecdotally report that CME 212 often greatly impacts what they are able to accomplish during their summer internships and upon graduation.

 #### Subcomponents of the course
 There are three subcomponents to this course, that are each important in their own right.
-  - The core lecture materials will emphasize C++ language fundamentals.
+  - The core lecture materials will emphasize _C++ language fundamentals_.
-  - The homework assignments will instill upon you practical software development techniques.
+  - The homework assignments will instill upon you _practical software development techniques_.
-  - The interview questions we will go over are designed to prepare you for your journey beyond graduate school.
+  - The interview questions we will go over are designed to prepare you for your _journey beyond graduate school_.

 ## Communication

 This term we will be using Piazza for class discussion.
 We ask that you pose questions here such that other students may learn from the answers the TAs (or other students) post.
-- We will use the [CME 212 Canvas page](https://canvas.stanford.edu/courses/130670) to share class-related files.
+- We will use the [CME 212 Canvas page](https://canvas.stanford.edu/courses/146975) to share class-related files.

 ## Teaching Staff